 Best known for Hershey’s chocolate bars, the town of Hershey, Pennsylvania is a fun place to visit for families this Memorial Day weekend.
 Hershey Park is popular during this weekend for roller coasters and water rides to cool off on warm days.
 You can learn more about the chocolate empire at The Hershey Story, have a picnic at Hershey Gardens, and even head over to the Antique Automobile Club of America Museum for something entirely different.

-If you’re looking to go camping over Memorial Day weekend, consider booking a spot ASAP at the Yogi Bear’s Jellystone Park Camp-Resort in Mill Run.
-This is when the pool and water slides open up for the season, and you can also join craft making activities for adults and ids, evening entertainment, paintball specials, fire truck rides, breakfasts, and picnic lunch.
+If you’re looking to go camping over Memorial Day weekend, consider booking a spot at the Yogi Bear’s Jellystone Park Camp-Resort in Mill Run.
+This is when the pool and water slides open up for the season, and you can also join craft-making activities for adults and kids, evening entertainment, paintball specials, fire truck rides, breakfasts, and picnic lunch.
 The big attraction in this area is Fallingwater, which is a home that Frank Lloyd Wright built and that you can tour.
 The Bear Run Nature Preserve is a nice place nearby to get outdoors.

 Capital cities are often fun places to spend Memorial Day, and Harrisburg, Pennsylvania is no exception.
-There’s a Civil War Museum here that you can explore and also some nice walking paths and picnic areas to make the most of a beautiful day in May.
-In addition to the Pennsylvania State Capitol, it’s also nice to visit the Fort Hunter Mansion, Wildwood Park, and City Island here.
+This top Pennsylvania city is home to a Civil War Museum that you can explore and also some nice walking paths and picnic areas to make the most of a beautiful day in May.
+In addition to the Pennsylvania State Capitol, it’s also nice to visit the Fort Hunter Mansion, Wildwood Park, and City Island.

 You can also take a trip out to the Laurel Highlands in Western Pennsylvania and to the town of Farmington to celebrate your Memorial Day weekend.
 One fun place to stay is Benner’s Meadow Run Camping & Cabins, which opens up the pool and offers bingo, games for teens, face painting, karaoke, and mini golf specials.
 For a posher stay, book a room at the Nemacolin Woodlands Resort, which has a spa, old-fashioned family games, and nightly activities for families.
 Other top things to see in Farmington are the Laurel Caverns and Fort Necessity National Battlefield.

 Interestingly, Boalsburg, Pennsylvania claims to be the birthplace of Memorial Day, which makes this a top spot to enjoy the holiday weekend.
 Ever since 1974, there has been an evening service and a daytime festival held to celebrate Memorial Day in Boalsburg.
-The one-day festival typically draws in at least 25,000 people and features music, craft vendors, food, and Civil War battle reenactments.
-Other local stops to make over your weekend here are the Nittany Theatre at the Barn, the Boalsburg Heritage Museum, and maybe even participate in the annual 3.8-mile run/walk that benefits local causes.
+The one-day festival features music, craft vendors, food, and Civil War battle reenactments.
+Other local stops to make over the weekend are the Nittany Theatre at the Barn and the Boalsburg Heritage Museum.

 One must-visit place in Clarion for your Memorial Day weekend is the Cook Forest Area Scenic Trail Ride & Dude Ranch.
 This is where you can take a guided horseback riding trip, camp overnight, and even enjoy a delicious meal.
 Come here to relax for your weekend in a wooded setting, down-home cooking, and a horse lover’s paradise.
 You can also shop at the Clarion Mall and visit the nearby Deer Creek Winery in Shippenville when you’re in this area.